 A $300,000 American Express credit card debt could get settled for around $140,000 with a debt settlement program, before settlement company fees, making it more affordable to pay.
 Although debt settlement hurts a person’s credit score, you’ll have an easier time rebuilding your credit score after settling a debt than if you were to file for bankruptcy and have that notation on your credit report.

 Looking for a credit card that pays high cash-back and reward points?
-Check out the Chase Sapphire card which is preferred option due to its high cash-back and rewards.
+Check out the Chase Sapphire card which is the preferred option due to its high cash-back and rewards.

 5. Stephen Baldwin Owed Over $70K in Credit Card Debt